 Neck Strain (cont.)

-Neck Strain Causes and Risk Factors
+What Are Causes and Risk Factors of Neck Strain?

 Neck strains result from injury to the neck.
-Such injuries are caused most often by the indirect trauma when the head is flung backward (hyperextension) or forward (hyperflexion), commonly known as whiplash.
+Such injuries are caused most often by indirect trauma when the head is flung backward (hyperextension) or forward (hyperflexion), commonly known as whiplash.
 Injuries caused by rotation and compression (when the force of impact lands on the top of the head) can also result in neck strains and soft-tissue injury.

 Must Read Articles Related to Neck Strain